alfianlosari/ChatGPTSwift/README.md

 ```

 ## Demo Apps
-You can checkthe  demo apps for iOS and macOS from the [SwiftUIChatGPT repo](https://github.com/alfianlosari/ChatGPTSwiftUI)
+You can check the demo apps for iOS and macOS from the [SwiftUIChatGPT repo](https://github.com/alfianlosari/ChatGPTSwiftUI)